forwardemail/forwardemail.net/app/views/docs/privacy-first-ai-customer-support-agent-lancedb-ollama-nodejs/index.md

 Storing embeddings on our team's workstations is no different than how we already handle email:

-* **Thunderbird**: Downloads and stores full email content locally in mbox/maildir files
+* **Betterbird**: Downloads and stores full email content locally in mbox/maildir files
 * **Webmail clients**: Cache email data in browser storage and local databases
 * **IMAP clients**: Maintain local copies of messages for offline access
 * **Our AI system**: Stores mathematical embeddings (not plaintext) in LanceDB